A problem in non-linear Diophantine approximation

 Secondly, we will assume that the resonant lines at the centre of all our strips lie in some `cone'; that is, the angle of incline of each strip $\ell_{a,b}$ is neither too steep or too flat.
 The reason for this assumption will become apparent as our proof progresses.
 To be precise, for the rest of the proof we will work exclusively with pairs $(a,b) \in \Nc$, where $\Nc \subset \N^2$ denotes the set of pairs $(a,b) \in \N^2$ satisfying the conditions

 Before we proceed we must first ensure that this thinning out of the sequence of sets $\ell_{a,b}$ does not effect the implication of our proof.
 To see that it does not, notice that the set

 is a subset of $W_{n,m}^p(\psi)$.
 Therefore, if we can prove that $V_{n,m}^p(\psi)$ has full measure then it will readily follow that $W_{n,m}^p(\psi)$ also enjoys this property.
-Our proof of Theorem~\ref{thm:main} would then be complete modulo the following proposition, which demonstrates that the sequence of strips $\ell_{a,b}$ for $(a,b) \in \Nc$ is `rich' enough to entirely determine whether the volume sum (\ref{eqn:volsum}) diverges.
+Our proof of Theorems 1a and 1b would then be complete modulo the following proposition, which demonstrates that the sequence of strips $\ell_{a,b}$ for $(a,b) \in \Nc$ is `rich' enough to entirely determine whether the volume sum (\ref{eqn:volsum}) diverges.

 \begin{prop} For any approximating function $\psi$ and any triple $(n,m,p) \in \N^3$ we have